 The front of a stump grinder is fitted with massive rotating blades.
 Even hardwood is soon reduced to sawdust by the machine.
 They grind tree stumps gently back and forth to produce mulch and sawdust.

-These devices crush stumps into the root system to a depth of roughly four inches into the ground.
+These devices crush stumps into the root system to roughly four inches into the ground.
 The blades also eat away at the ground’s roots, making room for a garden or lawn.
 For an average cost of $190, tree stump grind machines may be leased for a DIY project, which is slightly less expensive than hiring a professional.

 You’ll need to call the 811 dig line and follow all local rules and permit procedures if you want to grind the stump yourself.
 If you’re near utilities or there’s a chance of property damage, don’t do it.

 Using a chemical treatment, burning, or digging the stump out are all options besides hiring a professional using a commercial grinder.
 A tiny tree stump can be dug out by hand by certain professionals, but a bigger tree stump contains roots that are too vast to make this a realistic alternative.